diagrams/diagrams-doc/README.markdown

 * the python [docutils suite](http://docutils.sourceforge.net/) (in
   particular `rst2xml.py` should be on your PATH).

-On Ubuntu, the docutils suite can be installed using
+For example, on Ubuntu, the docutils suite can be installed using
 ```bash
 sudo apt-get install python-docutils
 ```
+(or possibly `python3-docutils`, depending on what version of Ubuntu you have).

 ### Step 2: Generate the `stack.yaml` file